-Age Action has reconfigured it's supports and services to ensure older people in Ireland are prioritised, protected, informed and supported during the COVID-19 pandemic.
-We are here to help older people and those who support older people at home or in the community.
+Age Action has reconfigured its supports and services to ensure older people in Ireland are prioritised, protected, informed and supported during the COVID-19 pandemic.
+We are here to help older people and those who support older people at home or in the community through our Connect, Inform, Support initiative.

-On March 27 An Taoiseach Leo Varadkar announced futher measures to stop the spread of COVD-19 virus including asking everyone to stay at home unless an essential workers.
-People over 70 and people with underlying health conditions are asked to 'cocoon'; you are strongly advised to stay at home at all times and avoid any face-to-face contact for a period of 2 weeks from March 27th.
+An Taoiseach Leo Varadkar announced new measures to stop the spread of COVID-19 or the Corona Virus on the evening of 27 March.
+According to the guidelines, if you are over 70 or medically vulnerable you are strongly advised to stay at home at all times and avoid any face-to-face contact until further notice.
+This is referred to as ‘cocooning’.
 This period will be kept under review.
 Information and advice is available here.

 Age Action's Connect, Inform and Support approach to COVID-19 is detailed here or you can find out more about the services below which are available by calling 0818 9111 09.